 - your current VAT period up to the day before the arrangement

 - the date of the arrangement up to the end of your next VAT period

 After this, you can continue to use your online VAT account to send your VAT Returns.

-You must send any VAT Returns that were not done before you became insolvent to the HMRC VAT Controller.
+You must send any VAT Returns that were not done before you became insolvent to the HMRC VAT Controller (external link).
 Your insolvency practitioner may do this for you.